Pieksämäki

 Pieksämäki (/fi/) is a town and municipality of Finland.
 It is located in the South Savo region, about 75 km north of Mikkeli, 85 km east of Jyväskylä and 95 km south of Kuopio.
 The town has a population of and covers an area of of which is water.
 The population density is Data Finland municipality/population density Pieksämäki.
-Neighbouring municipalities are Hankasalmi, Joroinen, Juva, Kangasniemi, Leppävirta, Mikkeli, Rautalampi and Suonenjoki.
+Neighbouring municipalities are Hankasalmi, Joroinen, Juva, Kangasniemi, Leppävirta, Mikkeli, Rautalampi, and Suonenjoki.

 Formation

 Pieksämäki was granted town privileges in 1962 and enlarged on 1 January 2007 with the consolidation of the Pieksämäki and Pieksänmaa municipalities.

 Transport

-Pieksämäki railway station is an important junction for the Finnish railway network, and Savo Railway Museum is located in the area.
+The Pieksämäki railway station is an important junction for the Finnish railway network, and Savo Railway Museum is located in the area.

 Education

 Diaconia University of Applied Sciences has one of its five campuses in Pieksämäki.

 Politics

 Results of the 2023 Finnish parliamentary election in Pieksämäki: